 The Oyster Perpetual Explorer II is the watch of choice for those who venture to the far corners of the globe, often in extreme conditions.

-THE EXPLORER II, A SUPERLATIVE CHRONOMETER CERTIFIEDLike all Rolex watches, the Explorer II is covered by the Superlative Chronometer certification redefined by Rolex in 2015.
+Like all Rolex watches, the Explorer II is covered by the Superlative Chronometer certification redefined by Rolex in 2015.
 This exclusive designation attests that every watch leaving the brand’s workshops has successfully undergone a series of tests conducted by Rolex in its own laboratories and according to its own criteria.
 These certification tests apply to the fully assembled watch, after casing the movement, guaranteeing superlative performance on the wrist in terms of precision, power reserve, waterproofness and self-winding.
 The Superlative Chronometer status is symbolized by the green seal that comes with every Rolex watch and is coupled with an international five-year guarantee.

 The precision of every movement – officially certified as a chronometer by the Swiss Official Chronometer Testing Institute (COSC) – is tested a second time by Rolex after being cased, to ensure that it meets criteria that are far stricter than those of the official certification.
-The tolerance for the average rate of a Rolex Superlative Chronometer is of the order of −2/+2 seconds per day.
-Its precision is tested by Rolex using an exclusive methodology that simulates the conditions in which a watch is actually worn and is much more representative of real-life experience.
+The precision of a Rolex Superlative Chronometer is of the order of −2/+2 seconds per day – the rate deviation tolerated by the brand for a finished watch is significantly smaller than that accepted by COSC for official certification of the movement alone.

-THE OYSTER CASE, SYMBOL OF WATERPROOFNESSThe Explorer II’s Oyster case, guaranteed waterproof to a depth of 100 metres (330 feet), is a paragon of robustness and reliability.
-The characteristically shaped middle case is crafted from a solid block of Oystersteel, a particularly corrosion-resistant alloy.
+The Explorer II’s Oyster case, 42 mm in diameter and guaranteed waterproof to a depth of 100 metres (330 feet), is a paragon of robustness and reliability.
+The middle case is crafted from a solid block of Oystersteel, a particularly corrosion-resistant alloy.
 The case back, edged with fine fluting, is hermetically screwed down with a special tool that grants only Rolex watchmakers access to the movement.
 The Twinlock winding crown, fitted with a double waterproofness system and protected by a crown guard that is an integral part of the middle case, screws down securely against the case.
 The crystal, with a Cyclops lens at 3 o’clock for easy reading of the date, is made of virtually scratchproof sapphire.
 The waterproof Oyster case provides optimum protection for the Explorer II’s movement.

-The oscillator of calibre 3187 has a large balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
+The oscillator of calibre 3285 has a large balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
 It is held firmly in place by a height-adjustable traversing bridge enabling very stable positioning to increase shock resistance.
 The oscillator is also fitted on high-performance Paraflex shock absorbers, designed and patented by Rolex.

 The Explorer II’s movement will be seen only by certified Rolex watchmakers, yet it is beautifully finished and decorated in keeping with the brand’s uncompromising quality standards.